Commercial U.S. cargo ship reaches space station

 “It’s really about getting rich data, to make it actionable and accessible to people,” Schlinger said.

-Cygnus is to remain berthed at the station, a $100 billion research laboratory owned by 15 nations, until mid-August.
-Once it is unpacked, the capsule will be refilled with trash and other items no longer needed on the station and released to fly back into the atmosphere for incineration.

-Reporting and writing by Irene Klotz; Editing by Bill Trott and Susan Heavey
+Cygnus is to remain berthed at the station until mid-August.
+Once it is unpacked, it will be refilled with trash and other items no longer needed on the station and released to fly back into the atmosphere for incineration.
+(Reporting and writing by Irene Klotz; Editing by Bill Trott)